kengnidoriane/Build-25-React-Projects-Project11-Github-Profile-Finder/README.md

+# Github Profile Finder

+A React application that allows you to search and display users' GitHub profiles using the GitHub API.

+## Features

+- Search GitHub profiles by username.
+- View profile information, including:
+- Profile picture
+- Number of public repositories
+- Number of followers
+- Number of users followed
+- Join date
+- Simple and responsive user interface.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).